aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 # This template will not work well with the "Drop All" or "Drop Established" default firewall policy actions.
 # Make sure the $HOME_NET variable is set correctly (do this at the firewall policy level so all RGs inherit it)

+# Block, but do not log any ingress request traffic from the outside
+# Remove 'noalert' from this rule if you want the ingress traffic to be logged.
+drop ip any any -> $HOME_NET any (noalert; flow:to_server; sid:202501023;)

 # Silently allow TCP 3-way handshake to be setup by $HOME_NET clients
 # Do not move this section, it's important that this be at the top of the entire firewall ruleset to reduce rule conflicts
 pass tcp $HOME_NET any -> any any (flow:not_established, to_server; sid:202501021;)
 pass tcp any any -> $HOME_NET any (flow:not_established, to_client; sid:202501022;)

-# Block, but do not log any ingress request traffic from the outside
-# Remove 'noalert' from this rule if you want the ingress traffic to be logged.
-drop ip any any -> $HOME_NET any (flow:to_server; noalert; sid:202501023;)

-# Silently allow TCP Resets out
+# Silently allow TCP RST and FIN out
-# TCP Resets are trusted so it's safe to allow them out.
+# TCP RST and FIN are trusted so it's safe to allow them out.
 This rule helps reduce noise in the logs.
-pass tcp $HOME_NET any -> any any (msg:"pass rule do not log"; flags:R; sid:202501054;)
+pass tcp $HOME_NET any -> any any (msg:"pass rule do not log"; flags:R,F; flow:to_server; sid:202501054;)

 # Silently allow/ignore inspection of bogon traffic
 # This traffic should not normally hit the Network Firewall, but we have seen cases where this is a misconfigruation that causes it to
-pass ip $HOME_NET any -> 169.254.0.0/16 any (sid:202501067;)
+pass ip $HOME_NET any -> 169.254.0.0/16 any (flow:to_server; sid:202501067;)

 # Turn on JA3/S hash logging for all other tls alert rules (like sid:999991)
 alert tls $HOME_NET any -> any any (ja3.hash; content:!"xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"; noalert; flow:to_server; sid:202501024;)